Setting Sales Quota and KPIs – measurements for growth

 - Transparency – Fairness is communicated through transparency, which will also play a large part in building salesforce support and engagement.

 - Deliverable – Ensure quotas are deliverable, and each salesperson has a clear guide and plan of how to deliver their quota.
+Often you see just the top performers hit their numbers due to the lack of a plan for all the individual team members.

 - Support – Identify any additional tools that will be required to deliver quotas and prepare in advance to support the sales team timely.
+You need to review that those items are still relevant over a period of time.

 So how do you ensure the sales quota meets those four demands?